Best Italian course online

 How long does it take to learn Italian?

-Is it possible to learn Italian by yourself?
+Is it possible to learn Italian by myself?

-How to learn Italian by yourself for free?
+How can I learn Italian by myself for free?

 Does Duolingo teach Italian?